jpegleg/k3s-dragon-eggs/README.md

 ```
-Only use the "pfKubeProxyIptablesCleanupEnabled: true" if kubeproxy is disabled, which it is in the template here currently.
+Only use the "bpfKubeProxyIptablesCleanupEnabled: true" if kubeproxy is disabled, which it is in the template here currently.
 Instead of enabling eBPF like the example above, we might disable eBPF and set netfilter chaining to either Append or Insert:

 ```